JvanKatwijk/eti-stuff/README.md

 Disclaimer

-The software is under development, and
+The software is under development and most likely contains errors.
 SDR-J is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.